sjnaughton/bootstrap-friendly-dynamic-data/README.md

 #Bootstrap Freindly Dynamic Data

 ##Project Update
-Just a note I will be breaking this into two projects this and the Bootstrap Web Controls soon
+Just a note I will be breaking this into two projects this "Bootstrap Freindly Dynamic Data" and the Bootstrap Web Controls soon

 [Bootstrap Friendly Dynamic Data](http://csharpbits.notaclue.net/2013/07/bootstrap-friendly-dynamic-data.html)